FKande/chicago-crime-classification/README.md

 ## Results

-After running the script, you'll see a comparison of all implementations in the terminal output.
+After running the script, you'll see a detailed comparison of all implementations in your terminal.
 Visualizations will be saved to the `figures` directory, including:

 - Model accuracy comparison across implementations
 - Performance analysis for specific crime categories